jcs-instructor/mobtimer/backlog.md

        - [ ] **Controller and UI Testing** (we are getting a lot of UI bugs, including repeat bugs that are fixed and then break again)
             - [ ] Add Controller tests
             - [ ] List out what needs to be tested manually (and automated if possible)
-                  - See completed for ideas, and...
+                  - See completed.md for ideas, and...
+                  - Test in different browsers on PC, Mac, and mobile; with various screen widths, heights, and zoom levels
+                  - ...
                   - ...
             - [ ] Code coverage
             - [ ] Maybe: Get UI tests working in App.test.tsx (look for .skip, etc.) - maybe see <https://reactjs.org/docs/testing-recipes.html>